-I try to notice the things that did go well and acknowledge why—what did I do to make that possible and who else played a role?
+Try to notice the things that did go well and acknowledge why—what did you do to make that possible and who else played a role?
 I find that looking for the good helps to take the edge off the bad.

 I’d love to hear your thoughts!
-What do you do to maintain your sanity when life throws you a curve ball?
+What do you find helps you in finding flexibility when you have unexpected life events?

 And if one of your curve balls in getting dinner on the table, sign up for a FREE trial of The Scramble to see how we can make getting on the table easier for you!